 Summarized below are various medical malpractice lawsuits against cardiologists that resulted in jury verdicts or publicly reported settlements.
 These cases offer a good sampling of the type of medical negligence allegations that cardiologists often face.

-- Estate of Doe v Cardiologist (Massachusetts 2016) $2.5 million: 44-year-old male patient went to first defendant cardiologist for testing as recommended by his primary care physician.
+- Doe v.
+Cardiologist (Massachusetts 2016) $2.5 million: 44-year-old male patient went to first defendant cardiologist for testing as recommended by his primary care physician.
 EKG tests shows potential oxygenation issue with his heart.
 It was recommended that he undergo an exercise stress test, which was performed by the second defendant cardiologist.
 The results of that test were relayed to the decedent as normal.
 Five days after the consultation with the second defendant cardiologist, the patient died from a cardiac incident.
 Patient's estate sues both cardiologists alleging that they were negligent in failing to properly follow-up on test results which indicated likelihood of obstructive coronary artery disease.
 Suit also alleged that second cardiologist incorrectly interpreted test results as normal.
 Case was settled by both defendants for total of $2.5 million.

-- Doe v Roe Cardiologist (Washington 2014) $3.5 million: Plaintiff, 43-year-old man with a history of reflux, experienced various symptoms, including pain upon exertion.
+- Doe v.
+Roe Cardiologist (Washington 2014) $3.5 million: Plaintiff, 43-year-old man with a history of reflux, experienced various symptoms, including pain upon exertion.
 He consulted with defendant cardiologist who told him to increase his Prilosec dosage and come back for a stress echocardiogram if the symptoms persisted.
 2 weeks later plaintiff suffers a myocardial infarction (heart attack).
-Subsequent testing reveals that plaintiff had a 99% blockage of the left anterior descending (LAD) artery, requiring placement of stent.
+Subsequent testing reveals that the plaintiff had a 99% blockage of the left anterior descending (LAD) artery, requiring placement of stent.
 Plaintiff suffers numerous complications as a result of the heart attack including renal failure, infection, and bowel ischemia, which required surgical resection and placement of an ileostomy.
 He is also forced to retire from his job.
-He sues defendant cardiologist for negligently failing to perform adequate testing and diagnose his blockage earlier.
+He sues the cardiologist for negligently failing to perform adequate testing and diagnose his blockage earlier.
 Case settles for $3.5 million.